mrdoob/three.js/threejs/lessons/threejs-scenegraph.md

 Turn on the `solarSystem` and you'll see how the earth is exactly 10 units out from the center just like we set above.
 You can see how the earth is in the *local space* of the `solarSystem`.
-Similary if you turn on the `earthOrbit` you'll see how the moon is exactly 2 units from the center of the *local space* of the `earthOrbit`.
+Similarly if you turn on the `earthOrbit` you'll see how the moon is exactly 2 units from the center of the *local space* of the `earthOrbit`.